Frontiers Award of the MPI for Chemical Energy Conversion

-This year Prof. Eberhard Umbach won the Frontiers Award for his sedulous engagement within the sciences to promote the 'Energiewende' in Germany and for his outstanding research work on the field of experimental surface physics whereby he was involved in the development of several time-resolved synchrotron methods.
+The Frontiers Award took place from March 3rd to 5th, 2015 at the MPI CEC.
+Prof. Eberhard Umbach was awarded the prize for his sedulous engagement within the sciences to promote the energy transition in Germany, and for his outstanding research work in the field of experimental surface physics.

 Awardee: Prof. Dr. Eberhard Umbach

 Member of acatech Executive Board, Founding President of Karlsruhe Institute of Technology (KIT) until 2013, former Vice President of the Helmholtz Association and coordinator of the research field energy

 2019 Prof. Dr. James Mayer, Charlotte Fitch Roberts Professor of Chemistry an der Yale Universität in New Haven, Connecticut, USA

 2018 Prof. Dr. Karsten Reuter, Chair of Theoretical Chemistry at the Technical University of Munich

 2016 Prof. William Tolman, Distinguished McKnight University Professor and Chair of the Department of Chemistry at the University of Minnesota, Twin-Cities (USA)

 2015 Prof. Eberhard Umbach, Member of acatech Executive Board, Founding President of Karlsruhe Institute of Technology (KIT) until 2013, former Vice President of the Helmholtz Association and coordinator of the research field energy.